misken/ba/kickoff.rst

 * `Screencast: Analytics and this class <https://youtu.be/OCCk6InQaN4>`_ (15:24)

-I already covered a bunch of things related to course logistics and the course websites in the Course Welcome video and in the Week 1 Welcome video.
-I'm NOT going to repeat these things here.
-There are just a few more course and syllabus details I want to mention now.
-Note that the video below is from Fall 2023 but the content has not changed.
+I already covered a bunch of things related to course logistics and the course websites in the Course Welcome video, in the Week 1 Welcome video and in the Announcements.
+Make sure you read through the syllabus - especially take a look at the grading section and the info on late days.

-* `Screencast: Course logistics, syllabus, course websites <https://youtu.be/ugUVMdI_dRI>`_ (5:35)

 Now it's time for a little modeling challenge.
 After opening the SchedulingDSS.xlsm file, make sure you allow the macros to run.
 Usually you'll get a little yellow warning